brandur/sorg/content/drafts/ruby-memory.md

 or like we are at Stripe), this is _really_ exciting work.
 Even deploying to high-memory instances, memory is always the limiting factor on the number of workers that we can run.
-GC compaction has the potential to vastly improve this situation.
+GC compaction has the potential to turn this around, and let us run more workers per box with little in the way of downside.

 [1] `malloc`'s bookkeeping is compensated for so that we can keep a heap page fitting nicely into a multiple of OS